-Tummy ache or abdominal pain is one of the commonest reasons why a parent takes the child to see a doctor.
-In fact, 30% of children under the age of 15 have seen a doctor at one point in a time.
-The trouble is, in children, anything from an ear infection to appendicitis can cause tummyache.
-Sadly, it is also the easiest symptom to fake to get out of school!
+Tummy ache or abdominal pain is one of the most common reasons to why a parent takes the child to see a doctor.
+In fact, 30% of children under the age of 15 have seen a doctor at one point in time.
+The trouble is, in children, anything from an ear infection to appendicitis can cause a tummy ache.
+Sadly, it is also the easiest symptom to fake in order to get out of school!
 So, how do you know when to take it seriously?
 Let’s find out.

 What causes a tummy ache

 Broadly speaking, there are 3 main reasons why a child’s tummy should ache.
-To start with, if there is something irritating an organ in the tummy, like say, gas, it will cause the bowels to distend.
-And this may cause a discomfort and a tummy ache.
-Secondly, if the muscles of the abdomen are strained, for instance after a bout of vomiting or straining, it may also result into tummyache.
+To start with, if there is something that irritates an organ in the tummy, like say, gas, it will cause the bowels to distend.
+And this may cause discomfort and a tummy ache.
+Secondly, if the muscles of the abdomen are strained, for instance after a bout of vomiting or straining, it may also result in tummy ache.
 And lastly, pain in other parts of the body can be felt in the tummy and is known as a referred pain.